-Chasen (tea scoop) with color thread / 紅白色糸茶筅 / Made of bamboo, L 19cm
+Chasen (tea whisk) with color thread / 紅白色糸茶筅 / Made of bamboo, L 19cm

 These skills are passed down orally through the generations, from father to eldest son.
 When it became his responsibility to take on the family tradition, Mr. Tanimura, initially felt this history weigh heavily on him.
 In time though, rather than feeling daunted by this, he became grateful for the dedication of his forebearers that had granted him this unique calling.

 As an artisan, his work is not limited to making chasen.
 He uses all parts of the bamboo and nothing is wasted.
 He produces other utensils essential to the tea ceremony.
 In his studio we can find chashaku (tea scoop), hishaku (water ladle) and take-hanaire (bamboo flower vase).

 Mr. Tanimura’s primary concern is that the utensils he makes are practical and contribute to a wonderful experience for all who take part in a Japanese Tea ceremony.